wechuli/c-sharp-playground/dicts-hasht-sets/notes.md

 - **bool Equals(T obj1, T obj2)** - returns true if obj1 and obj2 are equal
 - **int GetHashCode(T obj)** - returns the hash-code of given object

-As you might have already guessed, the dictionaires in .NET can use an instance of **`IQualityComparer<T>`**, instead of using the corresponding methods of the given class that should be assigned for a key.
+As you might have already guessed, the dictionaries in .NET can use an instance of **`IQualityComparer<T>`**, instead of using the corresponding methods of the given class that should be assigned for a key.

 #### Resolving the Collision Problem

-In practice, collissions happen almost always, excluding some rare and specific cases.
+In practice, collisions happen almost always, excluding some rare and specific cases.
 There are several strategies for dealing with collisions:

 ##### Chaining in a List

 The most widespread method to resolve collisions problem is called chaining.
 Its major concept consists of storing in a list all the pairs (key, value), which have the same hash-code for the key.

+##### Open Addressing Methods for Collision Resolution